Never Ever Let Anyone Register Your Website’s Domain Name on Your Behalf!

 Once you register your domain name, please do not freely share your account information with anyone, not even your website designer.
 It is best practice to let the designer guide you through whatever process you want to do to your domain name than to allow the designer to have access to your account.

 By registering your domain name in your company’s name or your name, it significantly reduces the chances of someone holding you hostage and taking control of your domain.
-In the same way, please buy your website hosting with a different company (never register your domains name and buy web hosting at same company!) by your own and just give temporary access to your web designer for setting up your website.
+In the same way, please buy your website hosting with a different company (never register your domains name and buy web hosting at the same company!) on your own and just give temporary access to your web designer for setting up your website.
 When done, don’t forget to change your passwords!

 We always ask our clients to register their domain names by themselves and buy the best available hosting according to their needs and budget by providing them with guidance and recommendations, but we never proceed with those purchases by ourselves on their behalf.